picogrid/legion-integration-samples/open-weather/README.md

 - Tokens are stored in memory (lost on restart)
 - For demo purposes, mock organization data is provided
-- Weather data is mocked - integrate with OpenWeather API for production
+- Weather data is fetched from OpenWeather API (requires API key in .env)
 - Token exchange includes fallback logic for different environments
 - Client secret is optional for public OAuth clients